 We are mostly funded from donations from individuals and churches.
 Many individuals sponsor wheelchairs as part of our Wheels for the World programme and DCF groups give towards our work.
 Please consider a one-off donation or a regular donation by standing order.
-Do consider a legacy to Through the Roof in your Will, details also online in our donation pages.
+Do consider leaving a gift to Through the Roof in your Will; details are online in our donation pages.

 What do you believe about healing?

 Through the Roof seeks a balanced position on the issue of disability and healing.
 We believe that a disabled person has a right to their dignity and identity as a disabled person and that no one should ever be pressed to accept prayer for physical healing that they have not requested.
 God’s priority for all people is that their sins are forgiven and that they can look forward to being in His presence for eternity.
 A person’s impairment does not prevent them from reaching their full potential.